wirelineio/wns/devnet/README.md

 Note: These are instructions for setting up a validator node from genesis.
 To run a full node connected to the already running devnet, see the full node [setup](./FULL-NODE.md) doc.

+Note: See the [client doc](./CLIENT.md) for instructions to connect to an existing trusted node.

 ## Validator Account Setup

 Note: Run this step on every validator node.